Carnap's problem for intuitionistic propositional logic: Possible worlds semantics

 What exactly is a possible worlds semantics for $\IL$?
 Compare the analogous question for basic modal logic.
 That question has a precise (if initially somewhat surprising) answer: neighborhood semantics.
 The reason is that, as shown in \cite{bonwes16}, when the semantic values of formulas are subsets of a set $X$ of points (worlds, states, \ldots), classical propositional logic \emph{fixes the meaning} of the propositional connectives: negation is complement, conjunction is intersection, etc.\footnote{In fact, this result is a special case of Theorem \ref{mainthm} below; see Remark \ref{remark:classical}. } So the only operator left to interpret is $\Box$, and if no requirements are placed on that interpretation, it must (by compositionality) be a function from sets of points to sets of points.
 Thus, (local) interpretations can be identified with pairs $(X,F)$, where $F\!:\P(X)\to\P(X)$, and these are exactly the neighborhood frames.\footnote{See \cite{bonwes21}. \cite{pacuit17} is an introduction to neighborhood semantics for modal logic. }

 In the case of $\IL$ there are no further operators to interpret, but surely there should be some constraints on the interpretation of the connectives, since we are after all interested in \emph{intuitionistic} interpretations.
-Given the great variety of semantics for $\IL$, it is not obvious how to formulate a constraint that fits all.\footnote{All possible worlds style semantics, that is, not algebraic semantics, to which we come in the next section. } However, guided by the most well-known instances of such semantics (see below), we suggest, somewhat stipulatively, that an intuitionistic possible worlds semantics assigns \emph{upward closed subsets} (upsets) of partially ordered set (poset) $\F=(X,\leq)$ as semantic values.
+Given the great variety of semantics for $\IL$, it is not obvious how to formulate a constraint that fits all.
+However, guided by the most well-known instances of such semantics (see below), we suggest, somewhat stipulatively, that an intuitionistic possible worlds semantics assigns \emph{upward closed subsets} (upsets) of partially ordered set (poset) $\F=(X,\leq)$ as semantic values.
 This immediately rules out the classical interpretation of the connectives (the complement of an upset is usually not an upset).

 The elements of the poset can be thought of as \emph{stages}; the rough idea being that information obtained at a stage remains at all later stages.
 There are numerous implementations and variations of this idea, by Kripke, Dummett, and many others; see the detailed discussion in BH19 and the references therein.
 But treating semantic values as upsets is common to most of them.